smarthomeNG/plugins/cli/_pv_1_3_0/README.md

 ``update =`` restrict the access of the items to read only (false, default) or allows read/write access (true) ``hashed_password = `` password that needs to be entered on login.
 SHA-512 hashed.
 Value shown above is "very_secure_password"

+The hashed_password can be obtained by using the backend's service page and the hash generator.

 ## Usage

 Telnet to the configured IP adress and port.

 Enter ``help`` for a list of available commands.